ellipsesynergie/api-response/README.md

 $response = new \EllipseSynergie\ApiResponse\Response($manager);
 ```

-For more option related to fractal, you can take a look at the [official website](http://fractal.thephpleague.com)
+For more option related to fractal manager, you can take a look at the [official website](http://fractal.thephpleague.com)

 ## Example inside Laravel controller